nvieira-mcgill/alala/docs/index.rst

 Ensuring that iraf works correctly
 ----------------------------------
 Installing this correctly can be very difficult.
-Follow the instructions above very carefully.
 If you have access to the ``irulan`` server of McGill University, this will already be done.
 If your institution has a server dedicated to physics/astrophysics, it will probably already have ``iraf`` as well.

 Once you have installed ``iraf`` correctly, in order to stack images you will need an ``iraf`` directory in your **home directory**, with a ``login.cl`` file and ``pyraf`` and ``uparm`` directories inside this directory.
 You can use the ``login.cl`` included `here <https://github.com/nvieira-mcgill/alala/tree/master/iraf_setup>`_, remembering to change the following lines at the beginning of the file: